The deadliest epidemics in history

 Campaigning soldiers brought more than just the prizes of victory back to the Roman Empire.
 In an article included in the book “Disability in Antiquity,” published by Routledge in 2017, senior lecturer in Roman history April Pudsey claimed that the Antonine Plague, which may have been smallpox, decimated the army and may have killed over 5 million people in the Roman empire.

 Several historians concur that soldiers returning home from a battle with Parthia carried the disease into the Roman Empire for the first time.
-The Pax Romana, or Roman Peace, which lasted from 27 B.C. to A.D.
-180 and saw Rome at the pinnacle of its power, was brought to an end in part by the pandemic.
 Due to an increase in internal conflicts and “barbarian” group incursions after 180 A.D., the Roman Empire became increasingly unstable.
 In the years that followed the epidemic, Christianity gained popularity.

 Plague of Cyprian: deadliest epidemics

-The Plague of Cyprian is thought to have claimed 5,000 lives a day in Rome alone and was named after St. Cyprian, a bishop of Carthage (a city in Tunisia), who said the outbreak heralded the end of the world.
 Archaeologists in Luxor discovered what looks to be a mass grave for plague victims in 2014.
 Their bodies had a thick film of lime covering them (historically used as a disinfectant).
-Three lime-making kilns were discovered by archaeologists, together with the burnt remains of plague victims.

 JUSTINIAN PLAGUE

-The bubonic plague decimated the Byzantine Empire, which signaled the beginning of its decline.
+The bubonic plague decimated the Byzantine Empire, which signalled the beginning of its decline.
 After that, the epidemic occasionally returned.
 According to some estimates, up to 10% of the world’s population perished.

-After the Byzantine emperor Justinian, the illness is known by that name (reigned A.D.
-527-565).
 The Byzantine Empire expanded to its greatest size during his rule, encompassing lands from the Middle East to Western Europe.
-Hagia Sophia, or “Holy Wisdom,” was a massive church built by Justinian in the capital of the empire, Constantinople (modern-day Istanbul).
 Justinian contracted the plague as well but lived.
 However, after the plague, his empire began to lose ground slowly.

 THE BLACK DEATH